pauldardis/milestone3/README.md

 This allows the user to click the print icon it opens the recipe in a new screen and print to the recipe to a printer.

 ## Database
+Recipe data is stored in MongoDB

+### Database collection

+recipe_data
 | Title  | Database Key |Data Type |
 |--|--|--|
 |Recipe Id | _id | ObjectID|